Synthetixio/synthetix-v3/markets/spot-market/README.md

 For instance, if a buy order would move the utilization rate from 90% to 120%, only utilization above 100% incurs fee, so the fee rate here would be (100% + 120% / 2) = 110%.
 Based on this calculation, we apply the configured feeRate to the average utilization above 100%, which in this case is 110%.
 If the fee rate is set to 0.1%, we would multiple 10 (percentage points above utilization) \* 0.1% = 1%.

-There is also a configurable value called `collateralLeverage` where the market owner can specify to which extend the delegated collateral can be leveraged.
+There is also a configurable value called `collateralLeverage` where the market owner can specify to which extent the delegated collateral can be leveraged.
 When creating a new synth market, the default is set to 1x leverage.
 When set to 2x, the market utilization % is based on the ratio of total outstanding synth supply to _2x_ the delegated collateral.

 ### Auto-Rebalancing Skew Fee